Please see individual courses for fee listings.

 Awards will be made in kind (e.g. bus pass).
 No cash awards will be made unless there are exceptional circumstances and in these instances approval will be required from the Panel.

 Students must provide evidence from tutor confirming that the funds applied for are essential to student completing their chosen course.

 Self-funded or Sponsored Students

-We accept payments by instalment using FlexED.
+We accept payments by instalment using recurring card payments.
 This is ideal for students who may be doing a 2nd degree, a self-funded postgraduate course or who is being sponsored by their employer.

-Please click here to find out more about FledEx or speak to our team, for more information about out how this method of payment can work for you.
+Please speak to our registry team for more information about out how this method of payment can work for you.